hadronized/strongly-typed-thoughts.net/media/blog/spectra_plugins.md

 If you put those three functions altogether, you can now implement the `rustc` call without hardcoding any paths, since they all will be found at runtime and injected in the call!

+> A bit of hindsight.
+I didn’t explain that, but it’s a bit obvious: you won’t be able to use all
+> the crates you want in your plugins, for a very simple reason: you must have them installed
+> somewhere.
+In order for the `find_spectra_crate` to find anything, you must have `spectra = "…"`
+> in the `[dependencies]` section of your `Cargo.toml`.
+If you want to use any crate, you need to
+> add them in the `[dependencies]` and write a smarter function that parses the `Cargo.toml`’s
+> `[dependencies]` section and add them to the `rustc` invokation… which is basically like
+> re-writting a feature of `cargo` itself!

 ## How do you make auto-reload again?